a-ignatov-parc/experiments/README.md

 ## Canvas

+All experiments related to canvas:

-EaselJS API experiments.
+1. EaselJS API experiments.
 Trying to understand does this lib fit our targets.
+1. Discovered very fast bluring technique that in theory can run in runtime
+1. [Demo](http://a-ignatov-parc.github.io/experiments/canvas/videoblur/) showing previosly dicovered bluring technique trying to blur video in realtime

 ## Player
 Trying to achive custom behavour with video playback